Executive Leadership Development in Canada

 According to Forbes Magazine, Canada invests $1,014 per employee annually in training and development.
 However, only an estimated $507 of this amount is dedicated to leadership training.

-In stark contrast, American companies invest $1,057 per employee annually on leadership development alone, amounting to a staggering $166 billion.
+In contrast, American companies invest $1,057 per employee annually on leadership development alone, amounting to a staggering $166 billion.
 This disparity underscores the urgent need for Canadian companies to boost their commitment to leadership development to remain competitive on the world stage.

-The Expanding Executive Leadership Development Sector
+Executive Leadership Development Demand

 Executive coaching, training programs, and organizational development initiatives are part of Canada’s this sector which encompasses diverse services within it.
 These services are aimed at improving the skills and abilities of present and future leaders so that they can surmount complex challenges and move their organizations ahead.